cloudbiskuit/notefort/README.md

 ## GitHub Workflows
 ### Artifacts - build
-This workflow creates AWS ECR registries, builds tags (commit hash) and pushes the images to ECR.
+This workflow creates AWS ECR registries, builds tags (commit hash+latest) and pushes the images to ECR.

-**Note**: For simplicity, this workflow builds (same tag) all images in a single process.
-In a typical development setup, each image should be built (different tags) separately with its own workflow.

 ### Artifacts - Cleanup
 This workflow deletes the AWS ECR registries belonging to the application.